Post-Doctoral Psychology Residency

 The overall focus of the residency is integrating mental health providers into medical sites.
 As part of the Washington State mandate across the state with all medical centers, Confluence Health is an early adopter.
 Thus, the focus of training will be on extending the Post-Doc Residents knowledge of health psychology and improve skills of collaboration, short-term therapy, working with medical providers, and crisis response.

 The Post-Doctoral Resident is considered part of the medical team and participates in provider meetings and is frequently sought after for their expertise.
 Patients with all levels of need are seen on a daily basis and preferably at their time of need.
-The Department of Behavioral Medicine was designed to allow the Primary Care Providers (PCPs) to contact the Behavioral Medicine Provider/Resident when a patient issue arises.
+The Department of Integrated Behavioral Health was designed to allow the Primary Care Providers (PCPs) to contact the Integrated Behavioral Health Provider/Resident when a patient issue arises.
 This can be a simple meet and greet or helping patients deal with more complex types of issues (new diagnosis, diabetes, asthma, panic, depression, pain, sleep, etc.).
 The focus is on whatever the patient presents with that is impairing their functioning or their ability to be compliant with medical recommendations.